Write the equation that describes the nth term of the following a... | Channels for Pearson+

 10. Sequences, Induction, and Probability Arithmetic Sequences

-Write the equation that describes the nth term of the following arithmetic sequence: an = an-1 + 12, a1 = 20
+Write the equation that describes the nth term of the following arithmetic sequence: a1 = 22, d = 6.

-Write the equation that describes the nth term of the following arithmetic sequence: an = an-1 + 12, a1 = 20
+Write the equation that describes the nth term of the following arithmetic sequence: a1 = 22, d = 6.

 ANSWERS OPTIONS